Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 `transparency_log_id` MUST only be advertised once.

-If the User Agent was shown a provisional inclusion proof in a previous connection to the host, then they will have also received a bearer token and a pre-shared key.
-In all subsequent connections to the host, for as long as the User Agent has not yet seen the provisional proof integrated into a subsequent tree head, they advertise a `provisional` TreeHeadType and include the provided bearer token in `bearer_token`.
-If the host indicates the Transparency Log in its ServerHello extension, the User Agent will set the PSK input to the TLS key schedule to be the pre-shared key.
+If the User Agent was shown a provisional inclusion proof in a previous connection to the server, then they will have also received a bearer token and a pre-shared key.
+For as long as the User Agent has not yet seen the provisional proof integrated into the subsequent log entry, and as long as the rightmost log entry's timestamp is less than or equal to `10*max_behind` milliseconds in the past, the client advertises a `provisional` TreeHeadType and includes the provided bearer token in `bearer_token`.
+If the server indicates the Transparency Log in its ServerHello extension, the User Agent will set the PSK input to the TLS key schedule to be the pre-shared key.

 User Agents that do not need to resolve a provisional inclusion proof advertise a `standard` TreeHeadType.
 The `tree_size` field is set as follows: